2020 Toyota Racing Series: Tyres

 In July 2019, it was announced that Hankook Tire would become the series' tyre supplier starting from the 2020 season.
 The new contract stipulates that 1,600 tyres will be brought in for each season, with each driver receiving 17 sets of tyres, with the ability to add a further two sets of wet weather tyres if required.
 The tyre is of the same specification used in Formula Renault Eurocup and the W Series.
 Tyre dimensions will also be changed in conjunction with the changing of supplier; 230/560 for the fronts and 280/580 for the rear.

 Teams and drivers

 All teams are based and registered in New Zealand.

 Team changes

 A joint three-year effort between MTEC Motorsport and France-based R-ace GP will see the latter organization take charge of the race engineering side of the operation starting from the 2020 season.

 MP Motorsport and Kiwi Motorsport announced they would be joining forces by supplying engineers and mechanics.

 Race calendar

-The 2020 calendar was announced on 30 April 2019.
-Each round will have three races each, with qualifying taking place for both races one and three.
+The 2020 calendar was announced on 30 April 2019 with each round to have three races, with qualifying taking place for both races one and three.